Chart Color Schemes

 Broadbeach lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Broadbeach as of Feb 2026 is around 8,741.
+Based on ABS population updates and AreaSearch validations, the estimated population of Broadbeach as of Feb 2026 is around 8,741.
 This reflects an increase of 1,955 people since the 2021 Census, which reported a population of 6,786.
-The change is inferred from the resident population of 8,581 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 1,578 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,906 persons per square kilometer, placing Broadbeach in the top 10% of national locations assessed by AreaSearch.
-The suburb's 28.8% growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
-Population growth for Broadbeach was primarily driven by overseas migration contributing approximately 70.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+The change is inferred from AreaSearch's estimation of 8,581 residents following examination of ABS's latest ERP data release in June 2024 and an additional 1,578 validated new addresses since the Census date.
+This results in a density ratio of 5,906 persons per square kilometer, placing Broadbeach in the top 10% of national locations assessed by AreaSearch.
+The suburb's population growth of 28.8% since the 2021 census exceeded Rest of Qld (9.1%) and the national average.
+Overseas migration contributed approximately 70.0% to overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
-Moving forward with demographic trends, exceptional growth is predicted over the period with the suburb expected to expand by 5,517 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 50.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Looking ahead, demographic trends predict exceptional growth for Broadbeach over the period to 2041, with an expected expansion of 6,441 persons, reflecting a total increase of 71.9% over the 17 years.

 Frequently Asked Questions - Population